chanhosuh/resume/resume.md

 2018 - current, *Software engineer for financial technology*
     - Gather and translate requirements for loan origination and trading business.
-    - Rebuild Django backend with greater accuracy and scaleability as primary objectives.
+    - Rebuild Django backend with greater accuracy and scalability as primary objectives.
 - **MIO Partners** (McKinsey & Co subsidiary)\
   2016 - 2018, *Quant developer for trading*